RedMser/godot-fluent-translation/README.md

         # The context field is used to retrieve .attributes of a message.
         $Label2.text = atr("HELLO", {}, "meta")
 ```

+## Project Settings

+* `internationalization/fluent/locale_by_file_regex`: If specified, file name is first checked for locale via regex.
+Can contain a capture group which matches a possible locale.
+Always case-insensitive.
+* `internationalization/fluent/locale_by_folder_regex`: If specified, the folder hierarchy is secondly traversed to check for locale via regex.
+Can contain a capture group which matches a possible locale.
+Always case-insensitive.
+* `internationalization/locale/fallback`: Fallback locale is used when the selected language does not have a date/time/number formatter available.

+If you don't see some of these settings, make sure you have Advanced Settings showing.

 ## Setup